rmscode/binary-garden/docs/software/mkdocs/publishing.md

 !!! warning

-    Never edit the files in your pages repository by hadn if you're using `gh-deploy` because you will lose you work the next time you run the command.
+    Never edit the files in your pages repository by hand if you're using `gh-deploy` because you will lose you work the next time you run the command.

     If there are any untracked files or uncommitted work in the local repository where `mkdocs gh-deploy` is run, these will be included in the pages that are deployed.